CRM South Africa: What CRM System Should You Choose? (2023)

 Additional CRM feature considerations

-- CPQ: Configure, price, quote (CPQ) is a sales tool for salespeople and admins to quickly generate quotes.
+- CPQ: Configure, price, quote (CPQ) is a sales tool for the sales team and admins to generate quotes quickly.

 - Marketing integration: Bulk email sends, website lead capture forms, social media integration, and marketing automation.